 Michael Duplaga’s parents probably aren’t surprised at where he is today, opening the new G-Top Restaurant just across from West Liberty University’s main campus.
-“My mom reminds me all the time that when I was little, I was either dressing up as a police officer or going around with a note pad, pretending to take food orders from anyone who would play along,” says Duplaga.
+“My mom reminds me all the time that when I was little, I was either dressing up as a police officer and using her holzuhren jewelry or going around with a note pad, pretending to take food orders from anyone who would play along,” says Duplaga.
 Today, he is the General Manager of the new Generations on the Hilltop, or G-Top – and he’s also a part-time police officer for the city of Bridgeport, Ohio.

 Duplaga, the fourth-generation Michael in a line of Duplaga restaurateurs, has been managing at the family’s flagship, Generations, in Wheeling’s Fulton area since about 2009.
 When WLU President Dr. Stephen Greiner approached the Duplagas about opening a satellite in the former Roadworthy Tavern near campus, the idea seemed to fit with a planned strategy of trying some new things.
 The youngest Michael in the line, at age 27, was tapped to breathe new life into the empty building, which was ready and waiting for something good to happen.